Xunnamius/black-flag/docs/api/src/exports/util/type-aliases/ExecutionContext.md

-Note: setting `isHandlingHelpOption` to `true` manually via `configureExecutionContext` will cause Black Flag to output help text as if the user had specified `--help` (or the equivalent) as one of their arguments.
+Note: setting `isHandlingHelpOption` to `true` manually via `configureExecutionContext` will cause Black Flag to output help text as if the user had specified the `--help` flag (or the equivalent) as one of their arguments.

 ##### Default